ELE495-2425Summer/capstoneproject-esome-grup-1/README.md

 ```

 ### Usage
-The system can be controlled via a web interface and responds to Turkish voice commands issued by the user.
-The workflow consists of the following steps:
+To ensure proper operation of the system, the hardware components must be correctly connected and powered before use.
+The initial setup consists of the following steps:
-- **Starting the System via Web Interface**
+- **System Initialization: Hardware Setup**

- 1-The user accesses a locally hosted web interface running on the Orange Pi.
+ 1-Powering the Motor Driver: The motor driver board, which controls the movement of the vehicle, is powered by inserting appropriate batteries.